mpradam/udacity_p4/README.md

 ## Results<a name="results"></a>

+Public available information can be used to identify what variables coud make for good predictors for income.
+This information can be used for financial entities to identify which variables are important to capture new information and include it in the models.

+Further improvements can be made to both, the model and the insights extracted from it.

+The model: There are almost 300 additional variables to extract information from.
+The problem is the underrepresentation of some variables.
+Insights: Some further analysis can be made on the variables that we found important explaining the income.
+Some transformation and created variables can be used to do this.

 The main findings of the code can be found at the post available [here](https://mpradam.medium.com/income-prediction-and-validation-ec7fece1cd8a).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to DANE for the data.
 You can find the Licensing for the data and other descriptive information at the link available [here](http://microdatos.dane.gov.co/index.php/catalog/626).
 Otherwise, feel free to use the code here as you would like!

+## Libraries<a name="libraries"></a>

+The libraris used in this project are the following:

+numpy, pandas, math, matplotlib, sklearn, seaborn and xgboost